 “I am a huge fan of Cool Climate Chardonnay wines as they are the perfect communicator of both terroir and a winemaker’s signature.
 From traditional method sparkling to full on barrel fermented styles, the sense of place and stylistic intentions always come through.”

-These wines all focus on the Lincoln Lakeshore sub-appellation with vineyards such as Grimsby Hillside Vineyard, Mio Vineyard, and (formerly) Hughes Vineyard as I feel this area offers such a generous expression of the variety.
+These wines largely focus on the Lincoln Lakeshore sub-appellation with vineyards such as Grimsby Hillside Vineyard, Mio Vineyard, and (formerly) Hughes Vineyard as I feel this area offers such a generous expression of the variety.

 Niagara offers such a great climate for making all of these wine styles, with great balance between freshness and ripe flavours each year.
 We get incredible vintage variation and it comes through in the wines, but Chardonnay seems to handle the variation the best of all varieties and make compelling wines regardless of the vintage.